Introduction

 Disadvantages:

-• Slightly more expensive due to the additional processing involved in removing the wax.
+- Typically more expensive due to the extra processing required to remove the wax.

 Wax-Containing Shellac